apple/foundationdb/design/idempotency_ids.md

 The idempotency id will be automatically added to both the read conflict range and the write conflict range, before makeSelfConflicting is called so that we don't duplicate that work.
 We can reuse the `\xff/SC/` self-conflicting key space here.

 ## Did I already commit?

+The first version of this scans the keys in the idmp key range to check for the idempotency ids.
+The plan for the next version is the following:

 Storage servers would have a new endpoint that clients can use to ask if the transaction for an idempotency id already committed.
 Clients would need to check every possible shard that their idempotency id may have ended up in.